solana-labs/solana-program-library/libraries/type-length-value/README.md

     other_value2.data = 4;

     // Later on, to work with it again, we can just get the first value we
-    // encounter, because we did _not_ allow repeating entries for `MyPodValue`. let value = state.get_first_value_mut::<MyPodValue>().unwrap();
+    // encounter because we did _not_ allow repeating entries for `MyPodValue`. let value = state.get_first_value_mut::<MyPodValue>().unwrap();
 }